 As explained more fully in the Directors' Responsibilities Statement [set out [on page ...]], the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
-Those standards require us to comply with the Auditing Practices Board's (APB's) Ethical Standards for Auditors, including "APB Ethical Standard - Provisions Available for Small Entities (Revised)", in the circumstances set out in note [x] to the financial statements.
+Those standards require us to comply with the Ethical Standards issued by the Financial Reporting Council (FRC), including "Ethical Standard - Provisions Available for Small Entities", in the circumstances set out in note [x] to the financial statements.

-Scope of the audit of the financial statements Either:
+Scope of the audit of the financial statements

+Either:

-A description of the scope of an audit of financial statements is [provided on the APB's website at ... ] / [set out [on page ...] of the Annual Report].
+A description of the scope of an audit of financial statements is [provided on the FRC's website at ...] / [set out [on page ...] of the Annual Report].